tongtongwang86/revolute-firmware-ci/README.md

 Specify board root as this repository: `-DBOARD_ROOT=/revolute-firmware-ci`

+Build for the board 'revolutewireless'

 ## Download Build from GitHub Actions

 On the GitHub website, choose Actions, choose the branch, click into the build, under Artifacts, download Zephyr hex or equivalent.